Free Forex Fundamental Analysis Course (2025)

 Other factors that impact the price of currencies are:

-Economic Figures - this includes, but is not limited to, unemployment rates, trade balance, PMI figures, retail sales, current account balances, and GDP growth.
+Economic Figures - this includes, but is not limited to, unemployment rates, trade balance, PMI figures, retail sales, and current account balances.

 Good figures are a positive indicator of a country's economy, whereas bad figures can indicate economic slowdown or harm.
 However, economic figures have to be analysed along with interest rates and other market-moving events to gain an accurate perspective.